rfinnie/jekyll-finnie/_posts/2009-07-26-howto-encrypt-an-existing-debian-installation.md

 Encrypt the second partition.
 The first command will ask for a password to be used to encrypt the partiton.
 The second command will make the newly created encrypted partition available at <tt>/dev/mapper/sda2_crypt</tt>.

-<pre># cryptsetup --verbose --cipher aes-xts-plain64 --key-size 512 --verify-passphrase luksFormat /dev/sda2
+<pre># cryptsetup --verbose --type luks2 --pbkdf argon2id --cipher aes-xts-plain64 --key-size 512 --verify-passphrase luksFormat /dev/sda2
 # cryptsetup luksOpen /dev/sda2 sda2_crypt
 </pre>